rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Template.md

   - Hours estimated for remediation by SonarQube only for the selected and planned issues n/a
   - Hours spent on remediation n/a
   - debt ratio (as reported by SonarQube under "Measures-Maintainability")
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability: A, security: A, maintainability: A )
+  - rating for each quality characteristic reported in SonarQube under "Measures" ( reliability: A, security: A, maintainability: A )